Mathematics (with Year Industry) BSc (Hons)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You spend your third year on placement.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorial type classes that are used for problem solving class and sometimes project work which typically have no more than 10 students.

-In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and fourth years.
+In your first and second year of study, there are approximately 12 teaching hours each week, which reduces to approximately 8 teaching hours in your fourth year.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.